basshelal/Waqti-Backend/src/uk/whitecrescent/timemanagementsystem/notes/task/Task.md

 # Task

-A Task is the smallest unit, a Task can contain properties that add conditions or Constraints to its existence, these properties can also help structure and categorize the Task in terms of a whole system.

-A Task can consist of a fixed / scheduled time or a duration or both, these are Properties/ Constraints.
-We call these Constraints and Constraints are not just limited to being time-based.
+A Task is the smallest, independent unit in the Time Management System.

+A Task may have Properties that add information to it, an example Property would be the duration Property that describes the duration of time of the Task.
+All Properties are optional.
+See [Property](Property.md).

+## The Task Lifecycle

+All Tasks have a lifecycle.
+A Task may be in any of the following lifecycle states.

+* Unborn (Not yet relevant, cannot be killed this only applies if it has a scheduled time otherwise it is existing immediately after creation)
+* Existing (Currently relevant, now killable)
+* Waiting (to be killed) (No longer relevant but not yet killed, this only applies to tasks that have a relevance time window)
+* Failed (Not killed and no longer able to be killed, no longer needed)
+* Killed (No longer relevant and no longer needed)
+* Reborn (At a point when it is killable it becomes no longer killable until another time, this happens because of delegation)
+* Immortal (Self Replicating, non killable and non existent its only purpose is to create copies of itself)

+## Old Notes

 A constraint is basically a set of conditions that allow a Task to exist or die, so a fixed time Task will "begin existing" at the time that it is schedules to occur, if it has a duration then it ends existence after that duration (or another fixed time).
 By default Tasks will die when the user kills it (checks it off).